 Graphics or logos depicting non-commercial organizations may be used in conjunction with appropriate text to identify links to resources.
 This practice should be confined to a separate page labeled "References" or "Links" or some similar title.
 Generally all other uses of companies/product logos should not appear on the State Department's Internet or intranet Web sites.

 m.
-The use of commercial endorsements, sponsorships, or similar items should be discussed with PA/EI or IIP.
+The use of commercial endorsements, sponsorships, or similar items should be discussed with PA/WM or IIP.
 If necessary, those offices will clear such requests with the Office of the Legal Adviser.

 n.
 Exercise caution when using informal "surveys" or forms.
 If you are asking the public for information, be aware of the requirements of the Paperwork Reduction Act of 1995 (PRA).
 The PRA does not differentiate between information collection domestically or abroad, or between U.S. citizens and foreigners.
 The PRA requires that all information collection requests (a request for information from 10 or more persons), with minor exceptions, must be cleared by the Office of Management and Budget (OMB) and display an OMB control number prior to issuance.
 A request to send feedback on the site to the webmaster is exempt.
 Contact the Directives Management staff in A/GIS/DIR for further assistance and authorization concerning the PRA, information collections, and OMB clearance.

 o.
 All sites should link to the disclaimer page.
 Additional disclaimers may be added, as appropriate.
 If your office cannot link to this U.S. site, your office should post similar disclaimers derived from those contained on this site.
 The Office of the Legal Adviser (L/EMP) should be included in the review of notices and disclaimers.
 Service agreements with external Internet service providers (ISP) must state that the ISP will not sell lists of users who access the Department site to any other person or entity, which would be a violation of the Privacy Act.